-I am an Assistant Professor of Political Science at the London School of Economics and Political Science.
+I am an Associate Professor in the Department of Government at the London School of Economics and Political Science.

-I work in the field of comparative politics, with a regional focus on Sub-Saharan Africa.
-My research investigates state development, political corruption, and parties and campaigns in new democracies.
-In my book project, I ask why bureaucrats engage in corruption on behalf of politicians.
-I argue that public servants do so when politicians retain discretionary control over their careers.
-Methodologically, I combine data from surveys and experiments, with analysis of administrative data, and qualitative information from in-depth interviews.
+I study comparative politics and the political economy of development, with a regional focus on Sub-Saharan Africa.
+My research investigates state development, governance, corruption, and parties and campaigns in young democracies.
+In my book project, I investigate politicians’ decisions to professionalize the state and their strategies to enhance bureaucratic competence while retaining loyalty.
+Methodologically, I adopt a mixed-methods approach, combining data from surveys and experiments with analysis of administrative data and qualitative information from in-depth interviews.

-In other ongoing projects, I investigate the influence of traditional leaders during elections, the role of party brokers, and public attitudes towards petty corruption.
+In other ongoing projects, I investigate the influence of traditional leaders during elections, the role of party brokers, and public attitudes toward anti-corruption pledges and transparency reforms.

-My research has been published in the Journal of Politics, American Journal of Political Science, British Journal of Political Science, Electoral Studies, African Affairs, and the Journal of Contemporary African Studies.
+My research has been published or is forthcoming in the American Journal of Political Science, Journal of Politics, Annual Review of Political Science, Comparative Political Studies, British Journal of Political Science, among other outlets.

 PhD in Political Science, 2017